ljr1981/masking_library/mask/readme.txt

 OVERVIEW
 ========
-Documentation for this library can be found in the DOC_* classes (start with DOC_LIBRARY_MASK) and are best interactively viewed through the Eiffel Studio IDE.
+Documentation for this library can be found in the DOC_* classes (start with DOC_LIBRARY_MASK) and are best interactively viewed through the Eiffel Studio IDE from the "mask:test" ECF target.

 NOTE: Except for Pick-and-Drop, all documentation files are "Notepad-friendly".
 Eiffel Studio is not required.
 However, for a better experience, Eiffel Studio is recommended.